gregmarquet/inspired/README.md

 This app was born from my love for photography and my desire to access easily the most inspiring photos in one place.

-Inspired brings together the "Photo Of The Day" from NASA, National Geopraphic and Unsplash.
+Inspired brings together the "Photo Of The Day" from NASA, National Geographic and Unsplash.

 Nasa and National Geographic both have APIs that I am using.
 While Unsplash also has an API, I am using Unsplash Source, which is a simple embedding for their photos.